dche25/vercara_code/README.md

 #Derek's Demo Sample

-# td
 # A Sample of My Terraform Modules

-This repository is a simple demonstration of how my Terraform modules are structured.
+This repository is a simple demonstration of how a highly scalable website is implemented in an environment.
 It will contain a Modules folder along with a variables file which can be used to reference resources to these modules.